-- 2.1 Workers' Compensation Insurance: The Contractor will provide a letter stating that they work independently; therefore have no need to carry Workers Compensation coverage. - 2.2 Commercial General Liability Insurance: covering all business premises and operations used by the Contractor in the performance of services under this agreement with minimum coverage limits of \$300,000 combined single limit per claim. - 2.3 Commercial Automobile Liability Insurance: covering all vehicles used by the Contractor in the performance of services under this agreement with minimum coverage limits of \$300,000 combined single limit per claim. - 2.4 Professional Liability Insurance: covering all errors, omissions or negligent acts in the performance of professional services under this agreement.
+- 2.1 Workers' Compensation Insurance: The Contractor shall provide and maintain, for all employees engaged in work under this contract, coverage as required by AS 23.30.045, and; where applicable, any other statutory obligations including but not limited to Federal U.S.L. & H. and Jones Act requirements.
+The policy must waive subrogation against the State. - 2.2 Commercial General Liability Insurance: covering all business premises and operations used by the Contractor in the performance of services under this agreement with minimum coverage limits of \$300,000 combined single limit per claim. - 2.3 Commercial Automobile Liability Insurance: covering all vehicles used by the Contractor in the performance of services under this agreement with minimum coverage limits of \$300,000 combined single limit per claim. - 2.4 Professional Liability Insurance: covering all errors, omissions or negligent acts in the performance of professional services under this agreement.
 Limits required per the following schedule:

-Contract Amount Minimum Required Limits Under \$100,000 \$ 300,000 per Claim / Annual Aggregate \$ 100,000 - \$499,999 \$ 500,000 per Claim / Annual Aggregate \$ 500,000 - \$999,999 \$1,000,000 per Claim / Annual Aggregate \$ 1,000,000 or over Refer to Risk Management
+Contract Amount Minimum Required Limits Under \$100,000 \$300,000 per Claim / Annual Aggregate \$100,000-\$499,999 \$500,000 per Claim / Annual Aggregate \$500,000-\$999,999 \$1,000,000 per Claim / Annual Aggregate \$1,000,000 or over Refer to Risk Management

-Appendix C Description of Services
+Description of Services

-Should there be a conflict among documents.
-The following order of precedence shall govern the resolution of conflicts:

-First, this contract document, Second, the RFP, Third, the proposal.
+Should there be a conflict among documents, the following order of precedence shall govern the resolution of conflicts: First, this contract document, Second, the RFP, Third, the proposal.